awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 **Note**
 If you configure private keys to use with this feature \(by following the instructions provided by the hardware vendor\), be aware that AWS IoT Greengrass currently supports only the PKCS1 v1\.5 padding mechanism for encryption and decryption of [local secrets](secrets.md)\.
 AWS IoT Greengrass doesn't support Optimal Asymmetric Encryption Padding \(OAEP\)\.
 + Configure private keys to prohibit export\.
-+ Use the provisioning tool that's provided by the hardware vendor to generate a certificate signing request \(CSR\) using the hardware\-protected private key, and then use the AWS IoT Core console to generate a client certificate\.
++ Use the provisioning tool that's provided by the hardware vendor to generate a certificate signing request \(CSR\) using the hardware\-protected private key, and then use the AWS IoT console to generate a client certificate\.
 The practice of rotating keys doesn't apply when private keys are generated on an HSM\.

 **Performance**  <a name="hsm-performance"></a>